 Directions

-From Ojai, take Highway 33 north for approximately 36 miles.
-Turn east onto Lockwood Valley Road and continue for about 1.5 miles.
-The campground is on the south side of the road near the Ozena Fire Station.
+From Highway 33, turn east onto Lockwood Valley Road (9N03).
+The campground is located a short distance east of Highway 33, near the Ozena Fire Station.

 Amenities